AquIce/dim/README.md

 Before the first iteration, runs the `<initial>` statement.
 Loops while `<condition>` is `true` (or until `break` statement is met), running `<update>` after each iteration.
 If `<condition>` is instantly `false`, then the statement's value is `<value>`.
+As with the basic and while loop, you can add a name to the scope.

 > Range-base loop